-- Earn at least 25 percent of the credit hours required for a baccalaureate degree, exclusive of the university-wide requirements (WELL 1000 and the first-year seminar/learning community), through instruction offered by Kennesaw State.
+- Earn at least 25 percent of the credit hours required for a baccalaureate degree through instruction offered by Kennesaw State.

 Degree Program Hours

-Baccalaureate degrees consist of a minimum of 120 semester hours, exclusive of the university-wide requirements (WELL 1000 and the first-year seminar/learning community).
+Baccalaureate degrees consist of a minimum of 120 semester hours.
 Exceptions to the maximum degree length requirements have been made with the approval of the Board of Regents.
 A baccalaureate degree program requires at least 21 semester hours of upper division courses in the major field to be completed at KSU, and at least 39 semester hours of upper division work overall are required for the degree.

 State Legislative Requirements